taviso/123elf/README.md

-If you disable Autoexec then in *theory* it's safe to open untrusted worksheets -- ***but*** this software hasn't been maintained for over 30 years, and is likely full of critical security bugs!
+If you disable Autoexec then in *theory* it's safe to open untrusted worksheets -- ***but*** this software hasn't been maintained for over 30 years, and may contain security bugs!

 I can patch bugs using `coffsyrup` by redirecting unsafe functions to new versions, so I will make a best effort to fix vulnerabilities if you